DecisionsDev/odm-docker-kubernetes/helm/stable/odmcharts/README.md

 ## Installing the ODM chart

-Install the chart with the release name `my-release` by using the following command:
+Install the chart with a release name (example: `my-release`), by using the following command:

 ```console
 $ helm install --name my-release stable/odmcharts